How do I qualify for financial aid?

 Eligibility for federal, state and institutional financial aid is determined by a student's annual filing of the Free Application for Federal Student Aid (FAFSA) form.
-Mansfield University's priority deadline for filing these forms is March 1st.
+Mansfield University's priority deadline for filing these forms is April 15.

-As stated above, you need to complete the FAFSA.
+You need to complete the FAFSA.

 There is no income cut-off for financial aid.
 The amount of financial aid you will receive is determined by your family's financial need as calculated by your annual FAFSA.

 What types of Financial Aid are available through Mansfield University?

 Available financial aid through Mansfield University includes grant, loan and employment programs such as the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Pennsylvania State Grant (PHEAA), Federal Work Study, Federal Direct Loan, and Federal Parent Loans for Undergraduate Students (PLUS).
 In addition, a variety of scholarship opportunities are made available to students.

 In order to be considered independent for federal and state purposes, you must meet one of the criteria listed in step THREE of the FAFSA.